 Actions can include booking less revenue than initially expected.
 Even though earning less revenue is risky for the financial outcome and profit, early write-downs help you avoid being blindsided and having to write down at the end of the project because the budget was inaccurate and you didn't track or review the numbers regularly.

-You can easily see what has been estimated, recognized as income, and written down in TimeLog PSA for your project.
+You can easily see what has been estimated, recognised as income, and written down in TimeLog PSA for your project.

 Also read: Introduction to Project Financial Management

-It differs from the average hourly rate by focusing on the present moment and is specific to a particular period.
+It differs from the average cost price by focusing on the present moment and is specific to a particular period.
 In contrast, the average hourly rate provides an overall perspective over a more extended time.

 Also read: The project triangle: How to balance time, budget and scope

-Unlock your project's full potential with TimeLog's state-of-the-art Professional Services Automation solution, designed to streamline project accounting and project management.
-Gain insight into consultant performance, project profitability, and client success effortlessly.
+Unlock your project's full potential with TimeLog's state-of-the-art Professional Services Automation solution, designed to streamline project accounting and management.
+Easily gain insight into consultant performance, project profitability, and client success.

 See how TimeLog can elevate your project's success and profitability!
 Schedule a quick 20-minute consultation with us today.